-Our unique Blueprint is at the heart of all we do.
-The ten lessons in Mentor’s program delivery approach highlight the most classic problems blocking program success.
+Our unique blueprint is at the heart of all we do.
+Five of the 10 factors are critical in Mentor’s program delivery approach and highlight the most classic problems blocking program success.
 Collectively, they give a business-critical program the best possible start in life.
 It will help you to set up a powerful custom-built execution framework – that delivers peace of mind for your business.

 The MentorBlueprint is the “missing link.”
 It will inject pace and certainty into business-critical programs.
 A huge “aha” experience for senior executives.